University of Wisconsin–Madison

-Use this guide to learn what to do before, during, and after your presentation to optimize inclusion and access for all participants.
+Whether you are presenting online or in person, use this guide to learn what to do before, during, and after your presentations to optimize inclusion and access for all participants.

 Why should I consider accessibility?